MojosBeans100/MS3-bike-hire/README.md

     * [Mailtrap Access Link]((https://mailtrap.io/share/1059510/71ec0aa5f495037c06e12ebaebc9e6c1))

 # How to run
-The system should be set up so that for the initial run, a form has been submitted, but the code has not yet been run for that form.
+The system should be set up so that for the initial run, a form has been submitted containing the details below, but the code has not yet been run for that form.
 Therefore, when the Heroku link is clicked and run, it should process this form.

+* Booking Number: 5
+* Booking Name: Patch Adams
+* Booking Dates:
+* Number of bikes requested: 3

 It is then up to the tester to submit more forms and re-run the Heroku link.
 If the form has already been processed, it should raise an error and not process that form again (this is based on the booking number, which is assigned to each booking.)